Knit and Natter group

 From their weekly donations of £1 each, they have been able to donate towards various projects both within and outside the church.

-Over many years the sewing group had been responsible for the making and care of the tapestry kneelers and cushions in church.
+Over many years this group had been responsible for the making and care of the tapestry kneelers and cushions in church.

 The tapestries were made in the 1980’s and 1990’s to cover the original kneelers.